-- > Evolution of data communication, networking paradigms and its components. - ➤ Principles of data communication, channel characteristics, signaling, modulation and encoding, and multiplexing - Various transmission media, their comparative study, fibre optics and wireless media - Identify the different types of network topologies and protocols. - Layered architecture (OSI and TCP/IP), protocol suites and functions of the layers - ➤ Channel error detection and correction, MAC protocols, Ethernet and Wireless LAN. - > Details of IPv4 and IPv6 and associated routing principles - ➤ Operations of ARP, ICMP, TCP/UDP, FTP, HTTP, SMTP, SNMP,DNS ,DHCP etc.
+- > Evolution of data communication, networking paradigms and its components. - ➤ Principles of data communication, channel characteristics, signaling, modulation and encoding, and multiplexing - Various transmission media, their comparative study, fibre optics and wireless media - ➤ Identify the different types of network topologies and protocols. - Layered architecture (OSI and TCP/IP), protocol suites and functions of the layers - Channel error detection and correction, MAC protocols, Ethernet and Wireless LAN. - ➤ Details of IPv4 and IPv6 and associated routing principles - Operations of ARP, ICMP, TCP/UDP, FTP, HTTP, SMTP, SNMP, DNS, DHCP etc. - ➤ Multimedia traffic and protocols in data communication. - Network Programming using Python.

-- Multimedia traffic and protocols in data communication. - ➤ Network Programming using Python. - ➤ The principles behind the Modern Network approaches such as SDN ,NFV and IBN - > The differences between traditional networks and software defined networks - ➤ Various High-Speed Networks - QoS in Data Networks
+- > The principles behind the Modern Network approaches such as SDN, NFV and IBN - > The differences between traditional networks and software defined networks - ➤ Various High-Speed Networks - QoS in Data Networks

-S. Module Unit Duratio Duration Learning Objectives

-No n (Practical

-(Theory /Tutorials

-) in) in Hour

-Hours

-1. Introduction 2 3 After completion of this unit the

-to Data A 67 candidate will be able to

-Communicati A i.
-Various modes of Data

-ons / 7 communication

-1 7 ii.
-Components of data

-communications

-iii.
-Transmission modes

-2. Introduction 6 10 After completion of this unit the

-to Computer candidate will be able to

-Networks i.
-Understand the concept

-of networking, various

-66 terminologies used in

-A Networking

-ii.
-Understand various types

-7 of Networks, Network

-topologies

-iii.
-Network layers concepts

-and its merits and de-

-merits

-iv.
-Basics of OSI model and

-TCP-IP protocol suite
+S. No Module Unit Duratio n (Theory ) in Hours Duration (Practical /Tutorials ) in Hour Learning Objectives 1.
+Introduction to Data Communicati ons 2 3 After completion of this unit the candidate will be able to i.
+Various modes of Data communication ii.
+Components of data communications iii.
+Transmission modes 2.
+Introduction to Computer Networks 6 10 After completion of this unit the candidate will be able to i.
+Understand the concept of networking, various terminologies used in Networking ii.
+Understand various types of Networks, Network topologies iii.
+Network layers' concepts and its merits and de-merits iv.
+Basics of OSI model and TCP-IP protocol suite 3.
+Physical Layer 3 4 After completion of this unit the candidate will be able to Understand how data travels physically and understand

-Γ - г.
+-1 1 -

-3. Physical 3 4 After completion of this unit the

-, Layer candidate will be able to

-Understand how data travels

-physically and understand

 concepts of signals, modulation,

-multiplexing etc.
+D multiplexing etc.

 4. Data Link 3 6 After completion of this unit the

 Layer candidate will be able to

-• i.
+i.
 Understand function of

 Data link layer, data

 framing, Addressing,

 error detecting codes

 ii.
 DLL-sublayers,

 Physical layer protocols

 iii.
 IEEE standards for wired

 and Wireless LAN

 5. Network 6 10 After completion of this unit the

-Layer candidate will be able to
+] 3.
+Layer 10 candidate will be able to

-Lujei Ċ Understand IP addressing
+Layer Understand IP addressing

-(IPV4,IPV6)
+(IPV4, IPV6)

 i.
 Understand Network

-A layer protocols
+layer protocols ii.

-ii.
 Understand Routing

-A 67 Protocols
+8

+TD .
+4 7 Protocols

-6. Transport 5 6 After completion of this unit the
+6. Transport 4 7 After completion of this unit the

-0. Layer candidate will be able to
+Layer candidate will be able to

-Layer 1 7 i.
+i.
 Understand function of

 transport layer and port

 addressing

 ii.
 Understand Transport

-CX layer protocols.
+layer protocols.

-X iii.
+iii.
 Understand basics of

 congestion in network

-6 and various congestion
+and various congestion

-A control techniques
+control techniques

 7. Application 3 6 After completion of this unit the

-/.
-3 U candidate will be able to
+Layer candidate will be able to

-Layer Understand function of
+Understand function of

 application layer and various

-0 Multimedia in 3 4 protocols of this layer.
+protocols of this layer.

-8. 3 4 After completion of this unit the
+8. Multimedia in 3 4 After completion of this unit the

 Data candidate will be able to

-Understand Multimedia in data
+Communicati Understand Multimedia in data

+on communication and streaming

+protocols.

+9. Communicati 2 4 After completion of this unit the

+٦. on Protocols - candidate will be able to:

+in IoT i.
+Explore data

+] ] protocols for IoT